 Things that I have learned and figured out so far about being an Army Girlfriend:

-~Make the most of what you have….. make the best out of what you can have with him when he’s not with you come up with ways of how you two can be close without being able to actually be with each other.
-What we came up with is movie night like it may sound a bit retarded to you but it’s great really. we’ll rent the movie and watch it together and stay on the phone the entire time during it we’ve just kinda recently started this and we really enjoy it because it gives us the feeling of really being together I recommend this idea to anyone with a loved one that is far away.
+~Make the most of what you have….. make the best out of what you can have with him when he’s not with you.
+Come up with ways of how you two can be close without being able actually to be with each other.
+What we came up with is movie night.
+It may sound a bit crazy to you, but it’s great, really.
+We’ll rent the movie, watch it together, and stay on the phone the entire time during it.
+We’ve just recently started this, and we really enjoy it because it gives us the feeling of being together.
+I recommend this idea to anyone with a loved one that is far away.

-~ Keep yourself busy….if you keep yourself busy you’re not going to think about it so much.
-Start a hobby like start working out so when he comes back you’ll have a bangin’ body! lol That’s what I’m doing lol work on a project at the house or for your career do something positive for yourself that will benefit you so your focus is elsewhere and you can gain from it and it will also show him that you are ok be by yourself and he doesn’t have to worry that much about leaving you alone because he will know that you have your own thing and you can handle yourself too.
+~ Keep yourself busy….if you keep yourself busy, you won’t think about it so much.
+Start a hobby.
+Start working out so you’ll have a bangin’ body when he returns!
+That’s what I’m doing.
+Work on a project at the house or for your career, do something positive for yourself that will benefit you, so your focus is elsewhere, and you can gain from it by showing him that you are ok to be by yourself.
+He doesn’t have to worry much about leaving you alone because he will know that you have your own thing and can handle yourself too.

 ~ The most important is LOVE!……love conquers everything!
-Love can endure anything whatever the situation may be.
-If you truly love one another and want to be with each other there is no doubt that ya’ll will be able to make it through this.
-Love is patient, love is kind, love not jealous, love is understanding, love forgives, love is him and to him you are love.
+Love can endure anything, whatever the situation may be.
+If you truly love one another and want to be with each other, there is no doubt that y’all will be able to make it through this.
+Love is patient; love is kind; love is not jealous; love is understanding; love forgives; love is him, and to him, you are love.

-I’m so glad to find site that not only supports the wives but supports the girlfriends and fiancées too!
+I’m so glad to find this site that supports wives, girlfriends, and fiancées!

 submitted by Sam